earthblox-io/api-docs/Documentation/v1beta/README Authentication.md

 2. Use your OAuth2 Client to generate a 1 hour token.
 3. Use this token to access the EBX API.

-Examples are provided for access to the API through:
+Example authentication flows are provided for:

 [REST API](#Authenticating-with-REST-API)